tinyCLUNX33

 System on Module with CrosslinkU-NX

-The FPGA features two internal oscillators and an internal PLL to further synthesize a clock signal out of the available sources.
+The FPGA features one 60MHz internal oscillator that drives the USB reference clock and an internal PLL to further synthesize a clock signal out of the available sources.

 The Si5351 PLL can be configured over I2C.
 Skyworks provides a generator tool to build the table of I2C registers address and value for a given clock setup.